Amika Review: What’s Worth It, What’s Not, and What to Buy Instead

 💌 Want more brutally honest beauty reviews from someone who reads the ingredient list?

-Sign up for my weekly newsletter, Chronically Chic, where I break down what’s worth your money, what’s secretly wrecking your skin, and what’s low-key iconic.
+Sign up for my newsletter where I break down what’s worth your money, what’s secretly wrecking your skin, and what’s low-key iconic.
 Subscribe here!

 The 2 Amika Products You Can Skip

-Now, let’s talk about the products that didn’t quite make the cut, according to SkinSafe.
+Now, let’s talk about the products that didn’t quite make the cut.
 These are the ones you’ll want to be cautious of, especially if you have sensitive skin or allergies.

 1. Amika Flash Instant Shine Mask